20000607-lxc/BERT-NER-Pytorch-master/README.md

 4. ontonote: datasets/ontonote

-**note**: the same with dataset used in [NAACL 2021] Better Feature Integration for Named Entity Recognition (In NAACL 2021)
+**note**: the same with dataset used in [NAACL 2021] Better Feature Integration for Named Entity Recognition (In NAACL 2021) SynLSTM-for-NER/data/ontonotes at master · xuuuluuu/SynLSTM-for-NER

+5.ontonote4.0

+**note**: the dataset is for chinese ner and get from https://github.com/ShannonAI/glyce

-4. other datasets:
+6. other datasets:

 conll2003: datasets/conll2003